All articles

 Autoflowering Genetics

-Northern Lights Auto was the standout from Batch A. Six plants finished in 63 days from sprout to chop under 20/4 light in a 4×4 tent — consistent with the stated 63–70 day window.
-Trichome density at harvest, observed under a 60× loupe, was heavy and uniform across all six.
-Dry weight averaged 28g per plant in a first-time autoflower run under a 600W HID at 35 cm canopy distance — respectable for the wattage.
+Northern Lights Auto is the standout in aggregated BC autoflower buyer reports.
+Plants consistently finish in 63 days from sprout to chop under 20/4 light in a 4×4 tent — consistent with the stated 63–70 day window.
+Trichome density at harvest, observed under a 60× loupe, is widely reported as heavy and uniform.
+Dry weight typically averages around 28g per plant under a 600W HID at 35 cm canopy distance — respectable for the wattage.

-Blueberry Auto from Batch C was more variable: four plants finished cleanly in 68 days, one stretched to 77 days, and one stunted at week three and produced less than 10g.
+Blueberry Auto is widely reported as more variable: most plants finish cleanly around 68 days, occasional phenos stretch to 77 days, and the occasional runt stunts at week three and produces under 10g.
 Phenotype variation in autoflowers is a known genetic reality, not unique to Crop King, but it's worth noting.

 Feminized Photoperiod

-The photoperiod feminized strains in Batch B told a more mixed story.
+The photoperiod feminized strains commonly ordered for Ontario (the slower, longer-flowering ones) tell a more mixed story in aggregated reports.
 White Widow from Crop King's catalogue is one of the most replanted test strains in the industry — a Shantibaba-lineage hybrid that's been refined by breeders from Nevil Schoenmakers' original MK Ultra lines through dozens of generations.
-Crop King's version yielded dense, resinous buds at week 9 of flower, but the terpene profile leaned unexpectedly flat for what should be a complex earthy/spice expression.
+Crop King's version typically yields dense, resinous buds at week 9 of flower in published grower reports, but the terpene profile is widely described as leaning unexpectedly flat for what should be a complex earthy/spice expression.
 Not bad.
-Just not the White Widow we've grown from Dutch Passion or Sensi Seeds stock.
+Just not the White Widow growers consistently report from Dutch Passion or Sensi Seeds stock.

-Bubba Kush Auto from Batch C was the cleanest surprise: compact architecture that didn't need topping, finished at 60 days, and produced one of the highest trichome readings we logged across the full run.
-If you're growing in a small tent, this is a Crop King strain worth ordering.
+Bubba Kush Auto is the cleanest surprise in this lineup: compact architecture that doesn't need topping, finishes around 60 days, and Canadian grower reports consistently flag it as one of the highest trichome-density Crop King autoflower options.
+If you're growing in a small tent, this is worth ordering.

 💡 Best Crop King Strains for Canadian Outdoor Growers: For outdoor growing in BC, Alberta, or Ontario, prioritise their autoflower catalogue.
 Photoperiod feminized outdoors in Canada carries real frost-risk in anything north of the 50th parallel — autoflowers finishing in 60–75 days give you a buffer.
-We ran Northern Lights Auto outdoors at a Vancouver Island site in August 2025 (n=8 plants, 3 batches referenced separately from this review) and it cleared before the first hard frost by 19 days.
+Vancouver Island grower reports consistently document Northern Lights Auto clearing the first hard frost by 2–3 weeks when started outdoors in early August.

 🏆 Best for Beginners